 Stop 5 | Rico’s Tacos y Tortas

-Stops five and six may have been my favorite from the tour, but I’m also extremely biased towards anything related to tacos!
+Stops five and six may have been my favorite from the tour, but I’m also extremely biased towards tacos!
 Alejandro took us to Rico’s Tacos y Tortas for some Mexico City-style tacos!
-These tacos may look simple, but they are all about the meat, which is cooked to perfection in a large, almost wok-style pan.
+These tacos may look simple, but they are all about the meat.
+It is cooked to perfection in a large, almost wok-style pan.

 The menu was made up of various meat offerings, including familiar items like chorizo, steak, and pork.
-More adventurous eaters can order things like Lengua, which is cow’s tongue, or Tripa Suave y Dorada, or cow’s stomach and intestine.
+More adventurous eaters can order things like Lengua (cow’s tongue) or Tripa Suave y Dorada ( cow’s stomach and intestine).
 Since I was being adventurous, I was excited to try the Lengua taco, which I ended up loving!

 Al pastor tacos at a hole-in-the-wall spot in Playa del Carmen | © Rocky Mountain Food Tours